Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field

-The derived fundamental sensitivities of measuring the scalar magnetic field and transverse magnetic field are based on the assumption that the fitting of the scalar magnetic field and the transverse magnetic fields are independent, it is not an accurate assumption when the modulation frequency is not high enough.
-One can get analytical solution of magnetic field measurement sensitivities that the scalar magnetic field and transverse magnetic fields are fitted at the same time, it can be done by the Minimum-Variance Unbiased (MVU) estimator in the similar way as in Sec.
-III of supplemental material.
-The results are more complicated, however, it turns out that when the modulation frequency is fast enough ($\omega_m \gtrsim \pi/T_2$), the fundamental sensitives are almost the same as considering them independently.
+These derived sensitivities assume independent fitting of scalar and transverse magnetic fields.
+However, this assumption becomes inaccurate if the modulation frequency is not sufficiently high.
+Analytical sensitivity solutions can be obtained by simultaneously fitting scalar and transverse magnetic fields using the Minimum-Variance Unbiased (MVU) estimator, as detailed in Supplementary Notes 4 and 5 of the Supplemental Information.
+The results show that when modulation frequency is sufficiently fast ($\omega_m \gtrsim \pi/T_2$), independent fitting yields comparable sensitivities.